mparchment/salsabil-io/src/content/blog/lugha.md

 # Elementary Level
 - *Qatr al-Nada* by Ibn Hisham al-Ansari

+This must be accompanied by i'rab practice of the Qur'an to apply what one has learned.

-- *Al-'Irab 'an Qawa'id al-'Irab* by Ibn Hisham al-Ansari
+- *Al-'Irab* by Ibn Hisham al-Ansari

 - *Al-Kafaf* by al-Saydawi